jozso39/cypress_todomvc/README.md

-# Assignment complete!
+# Work example

 <p align="center">
 <img src="https://www.productboard.com/wp-content/themes/productboard/public/images/logo-pb-small.svg">
 </p>

-Since you asked to get impressed, I made two tests using Cypress and worked with the index.js file of the page to lightly demonstrate my in-browser conditional automation method.
+This is an assignment result I was doing when applying to work at productboard.
+Unfortunately I didn't get the job but I think this work represents what I can do and how.

-I don't know the practices you use in ProductBoard about using Cypress, so I created one complex spec `todomvc_show-off_spec` to show off and one robust test `todomvc_solid_spec`.
+The assignment was: create automated e2e tests for todoMVC app.
+I created 2 and a half of solutions.
+2 being 2 different test specs.
+One is complex spec `todomvc_show-off_spec` to show off my skills and the second one is a robust solution `todomvc_solid_spec`.

 ## Cypress show-off test